zhufuyi/sponge_doc/en/web-development-mysql.md

-The `⓵Create web service based on sql` (web service based on SQL) is a web service that uses MySQL as its data storage.
-Since the database type has already been chosen, and sponge supports generating standardized CRUD code using GORM, you can generate a complete web service code with CRUD API interfaces with a single click.
-This web service allows you to easily add standardized CRUD API interfaces without writing a single line of Go code, as long as you connect it to a MySQL database.
+`⓵ create web service based on sql ` create a development to deployment of the complete web back-end service code , support in the web service code in bulk to add standardised CRUD api interface code without the need to write any line of go code ; support in the web service code on the basis of the secondary development , such as adding custom api interfaces .

 If you're developing a web service with only standardized CRUD API interfaces, this is one of the simplest ways to develop a web application.
 It allows you to achieve "low-code development" of web service APIs without writing Go code.
 However, when adding custom API interfaces, you'll need to manually write the complete API interface code, just like traditional API development.
 This is a limitation of the `⓵Create web service based on sql`, as it doesn't automatically generate custom API interface code.
 This limitation is addressed in another web development approach called `⓷Create web service based on protobuf` (web development with [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)), as explained in the <a href="/web-development-protobuf" target="_blank">Web Development</a> section.

-Therefore, `⓵Create web service based on sql` is suitable for web projects that use MySQL as the data store and where the majority of API interfaces are standardized CRUD interfaces, such as backend administration projects.
+Therefore `⓵ Create web service based on sql` is suitable for the vast majority of web projects where the api interface is a standardised CRUD interface, such as backend administration projects.

+Generate web service code to support the database mysql, postgresql, tidb, sqlite, the following operation to mysql as an example of the introduction of web service development steps, the development steps are the same for selecting other database types.
 <br>

 ### 🏷Pre-development Preparations